mrzachnugent/newf/README.md

 ## Usage

-Install as a dev dependency, use with npx, or install globally:
+Install globally or use with npx :

 ```
-npm i newf --save-dev
+npm i -g newf

 npx newf

-npm i -g newf
 ```